camrentm/tournaments-wrapped/README.md

 # Tournaments Wrapped

 Your tournament history, visualized.
-Tournaments Wrapped pulls every event you've organized on [start.gg](https://start.gg) and turns it into a stats recap — think Spotify Wrapped, but for tournament organizers.
+Tournaments Wrapped pulls every event you've created on [start.gg](https://start.gg) and turns it into a stats recap.
 =======
 A simple desktop app that pulls every tournament you've organized on [start.gg](https://start.gg) and totals the attendees.